JoeSuber/OpenCV-Max-Build-Package-/README.md

     --- Everything worked!
 With the exception that you should avoid the ppa-based nvidia cuda and video
     --- drivers and simply install the 5.5.22 cuda version d/l from the nvidia website.

-This isn't a build script, though it has a lot of cut & paste.
-There is, I think, much need for user intervention and important choices to be made as you find out what works for particular apps and hardware: your "Maximum Build."
+This isn't a build script, but it has a lot of cut & paste.
+There is, I think, much need for user intervention and important choices to be made as you adjust for particular apps and hardware: your "Maximum Build."

     -- The ordering is useful, though probably not perfect.
     -- Helps a new installer avoid some pitfalls, an old installer try some new tricks.